ibid/ibid/docs/tutorial.rst

 It can register an interest in certain types of event, or a specific place in the chain, but for most plugins the defaults are sufficient.

-Inside the processor, any functions decorated with ``@handler`` will get a chance to look at the event.
+Inside the processor, any functions decorated with :func:`@handler
+<ibid.plugins.handler>` will get a chance to look at the event.
 If it choses to add a response to the event, the response will be returned to the user.